COCCIDIOIDES ANTIBODY IgG IgM EIA

 Two unique patient identifiers are required on the specimen container.

-Any specimen type other than serum or cerebrospinal fluid (CSF)
+Any specimen type other than serum, plasma, or cerebrospinal fluid (CSF)

 For specimen submissions that do not meet these criteria, please call Customer Service.